Growing Blueberries in Containers

 • How do I lower the pH of soil for blueberries in containers?

-• Use soil acidifiers like sulfur or specialized acidic fertilizers to lower pH levels and create the acidic environment blueberries prefer.
+• Use soil acidifiers like ammonium sulfate or elemental sulfur to acidify soil and create the acidic environment blueberries prefer.
+Regularly test the soil pH to ensure it remains optimal.

 • Should I mulch container-grown blueberries?

-• Yes, mulching with materials like pine needles or wood chips helps retain soil moisture, regulates temperature, and adds organic matter to the soil.
+• Yes, mulching with materials like pine needles, grass clippings, or wood chips helps retain soil moisture, regulates temperature, and adds organic matter to the soil.

 • How often should I test the soil pH for my container-grown blueberries?